NickPancakes/saltybet_asyncio/README.md

 # saltybet_asyncio
-An asycnio-based libary for interacting with Saltybet.
+An asyncio-based libary for interacting with Saltybet.

 See `examples/random_bet_bot.py` for example usage.

 Probaby requires Python 3.8 or higher.

 # Install